LiamCoalStudio/smn/readme.md

 *a programming language named after cat*

 ## What is a Simon?
 Simon is a simple programming language written in C++.
-It doesnt have much yet, but will eventually have many more features.
+It generates code for other programming languages using a different syntax.

 ## Building your own Simon
 1. `cmake .`